EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 ```

 > [!NOTE]
-> In order to support all EBSI conformant wallets, the following format for the response is also valid, but not **mandatory** to be supported:
+> In order to support all EBSI conformant wallets, the following format for the response is also valid, but **optional** to be supported:

 ```json
 {